Estimating Representative Causal Effects with Double Machine Learning: Residuals-on-Residuals Regression with Heterogeneous Treatment Effects

-In other words, $\tilde{\theta}$ will be closer to the conditional variance-weighted average of $f'$ when $f$ is close to affine.
-In turn, the conditional variance-weighted average of $f'$ is equal to $E[f'(T_i)]$ when $\operatorname{Cov}(\omega_i, f'(T_i)) = 0$, which holds trivially if $f$ is affine.
-Therefore, both biases vanish when $f$ is affine (and thus the PLM is correctly specified).
-However, if $f$ is not affine, then $\tilde{\theta} \neq E[f'(T_i)]$ except in contrived cases (e.g., both biases exactly offset).
+In other words, the bias of $\tilde{\theta}$ for the ACD decomposes into two terms.
+The first depends on the curvature of $f$, which ``pulls'' the derivatives being averaged away from the derivatives at the realized treatment values.
+The second term reflects conditional variance-weighting and has the same interpretation as in the binary treatment case.
+The first term is eliminated when $f$ is affine.
+The second term is eliminated if there is no treatment heterogeneity, which holds trivially when $f$ is affine.
+Therefore, $A$ and $B$ vanish when $f$ is affine (and thus the PLM is correctly specified).
+However, if $f$ is not affine, then the biases need not vanish except in contrived cases (e.g., they cancel exactly).